top of page

 Dental anxiety can lead to treatment avoidance, and this can damage your health.

 When you trust your dentist you should feel safe knowing your concerns are their top priority.
-Ask friends or coworkers for a recommendation, or reference your dental insurance provider list for help finding a dentist who can manage your needs.
+Ask trusted friends or coworkers for a recommendation if it's been a while since you've had a check up.

 3. Try Telehealth